LightAndLight/lightandlight.github.io/_posts/2019-07-01-lambdas-are-codatatypes.md

 ### Using them

 There is a universal way to destruct datatypes, and there is a universal way to *construct* *codatatypes*.
-For lack of a better term, you can call copattern matching.
+For lack of a better term, you can call it 'copattern matching'.
 Here's how you would construct a `Pair Int Bool`:

 ```